 According to a 2014 study published by the National Bureau of Economic Research, drugstore shoppers spend an extra $44 billion a year on brand-name products, including over-the-counter medications and other health items.
 Pharmacists, on the other hand, are 90% more likely to buy generics, probably because they know how to hunt them down on store shelves and know that they’re just as effective.
 But it’s hard for most people to distinguish between pseudoephedrine and phenylephrine or dextromethorphan and doxylamine in order to pick a generic or store brand with the active ingredients they need.

 3. You’re probably taking more medicine than necessary

-People often take combination-ingredient cold and flu medicines like NyQuil or Tylenol Cold Multi-Symptom.
+People often take combination-ingredient cold and flu medicines like NyQuil or Tylenol Cold Daytime.
 You’ve probably seen TV commercials for these brands so they’re easy to recognize on the shelf, and you know they’ll probably cover whatever your symptoms are.
 But these combo products often have more ingredients than you need to treat the symptoms you actually have, which puts you at greater risk for side effects, drug interactions, and overdose.
 Overdose is especially risky with products that contain acetaminophen because going even just a little bit over the daily limit of acetaminophen can put your liver at risk and even cause death.
 Read our previous post on how to avoid taking too much acetaminophen or Tylenol.